 There are many reasons to start a career as a locum doctor.
 Not only do locum doctors get to have greater flexibility with their shifts (and enjoy a better work-life balance because of it), but they also get the opportunity to gain diverse work experience and enhance their skills.

 On top of that, the pay can often be much better than working as a full-time doctor in one care unit.
 Although pay caps have been introduced by the NHS, locum wages are still very attractive.
-If you would like to find out more about locum doctor pay, how it is calculated, and what typical annual salaries are, read our guide below.
+If you would like to find out more about locum doctor pay, how it is calculated, and what typical annual salaries are.

 How is locum doctor pay worked out?